kmvanden/scRNAseq/README.md

    > ```SCTransform(vars.to.regress = "percent.mt", verbose = FALSE)```

 ### Find variable features
-#### Cells with low cell-to-cell variation (i.e., housekeeping genes) are not very informative, whereas focusing on variable genes helps to highlight the biological signal in single-cell datasets.
+##### Cells with low cell-to-cell variation (i.e., housekeeping genes) are not very informative, whereas focusing on variable genes helps to highlight the biological signal in single-cell datasets.
 1. Find variable features ```FindVariableFeatures(nfeatures = 2000)```
 2. Examine the variable features ```VariableFeaturePlot(): look at most variable genes```
 * Variable features are used with in downstream analyses (e.g., PCA).

 ### Scale data
-#### This step gives equal weight in downstream analyses, so that highly-expressed genes do not dominate.
+##### This step gives equal weight in downstream analyses, so that highly-expressed genes do not dominate.
 1. Shifts the expression of each gene, so that the mean expression across cells is 0.
 2. Scales the expression of each gene, so that the variance across cells is 1.
     - ```ScaleData(features = default is variable features)```
 * Standard pre-processing step prior to dimensional reduction techniques like PCA

 ### Linear dimensional reduction (PCA)
-#### Linear transformation of the original dataset into principal components ranked in decreasing order of variance
-  #### The variance of the data is maximized in the lower dimensional space
+##### Linear transformation of the original dataset into principal components ranked in decreasing order of variance.
+The variance of the data is maximized in the lower dimensional space.
 - Dimensionality reduction has two components:
     - Feature selection (selection of a smaller subset from the original set of variables)
         - Based on the assumption that genes showing high variability correspond to biological variation